Split-Community/split_support_tools/python_admin_api_tool/README.md

    ```

 ## Caching
-- To reduce API calls and improve response time, the script caches all data on the first run.
-This may take up to 30-40 seconds.
-This is needed only on the first run or when updating the cache.
+- To reduce API calls and improve response time, the script caches split definitions and segments definitions on the first run if there is no cache data, other data will be cached on the first use.

 - If you make changes to your Splits, it's recommended that you update the cache using the "Update Cache" option.

 ## Usage:
 - The menu is straight forward with the options.
-There are 5 choices: Search, List, Export,Operations, and Update Cache.
+There are 5 choices: Search, List, Export, Operations, and Update Cache.

 - The Search options are: